DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![cpu12000](imgs/results/cpu12000.png)

-Speedup is greatly improved now, and the time spent on `update` is now relevant, although `init` is still the most time-consuming part of the code, but scalability interrupts after 4 tasks.
+We can start to appreciate some speedup, and the time spent on `update` is now relevant, although `init` is still the most time-consuming part of the code, but scalability still almost interrupts after 4 tasks.
 Let's see what happens with a much larger matrix and more iterations:

 ![cpu40000](imgs/results/cpu40000.png)

 We can finally appreciate a great scalability, with the time spent on `update` being the most relevant part of the code, as we would expect.

 ### GPU